Umicore - Transparency notification by Bank of America Corporation

 The notification contains the following information:

-- Threshold of direct voting rights + equivalent financial instruments crossed upwards by Bank of America Corporation: 3%
+- Threshold of direct voting rights and equivalent financial instruments crossed downwards by Merrill Lynch International: 3%

 - Notification by: Bank of America Corporation